 Click Installation Destination under SYSTEM.
 Choose the disks/partitions to use for installing RHEL.
-See the Red Hat Enterprise Linux 8 Beta Installation Guide for more information.
+See the Red Hat Enterprise Linux 8 Installation Guide for more information.

-Note: if your system only has one disk and you are using the whole disk for the installation, just click Done.
+Note: if your system only has one disk and you are using the whole disk for the installation, just click Done

-4. Disable kdump to save memory.
+4. Disable kdump to save memory

 Next, To save memory turn off kdump by clicking Kdump under SYSTEM.
 Then, uncheck Enable Kdump.

-5. Check the network configuration
+5. Configure and enable the network connection

 Next, configure the Network and optionally set the host name.
 Click Network & Host Name under SYSTEM.
 Then: